Healthcare Use Case: Protected Health Information under HIPAA

 Enacted in 1996 by the Department of Health and Human Services (“HHS”), the Privacy Rule regulates the use and disclosure of protected health information (PHI) by the Healthcare industry.

 On the other side of the coin are internal threats.
 Breaches are often attributable to the use of personal mobile devices in the workplace.
-BYOD policies have created new vulnerabilities in which up to 80 percent of healthcare providers use smartphones, tablets or laptops to support their workflows.
+BYOD policies have created new vulnerabilities in which up to 80% of healthcare providers use smartphones, tablets, or laptops to support their workflows.
 According to a survey conducted by Health Information Trust Alliance, 41 percent of PHI breaches are attributable to the theft of an employee´s mobile device or portable media.

-Deploying Bonafeyed’s technology at Healthcare businesses, encrypts patients’ PHI in real-time and the data remains protected when accessed by accounting, physicians or registered nurses at terminals or on mobile devices.
-In addition, the patient’s data placed on backend ERP systems or in the cloud for collaboration or archival storage remains fully encrypted.
+Deploying Bonafeyed’s technology in Healthcare database backed applications, encrypts patients’ PHI in real-time and the data remains protected when accessed by authorized staff, accountants, physicians, or registered nurses at terminals or on mobile devices.
+In addition, patient data placed in backend ERP systems, shared in the cloud, or archived remains protected.